 At gaiagps.com/hike, you can search for hikes in many popular parks throughout the United States.

-If there’s a specific area you’d like to visit, set Gaia Topo as the map source on gaiagps.com, click on points of interest, and nearby hikes will be listed.
+If there’s a specific area you’d like to visit, set Gaia Topo as the map source on gaiagps.com/map, click on points of interest, and nearby hikes will be listed.
 Guidebooks, blog posts, online trip reports, and forums can also provide inspiration.

 Understand the Human History of Your Destination

 You can show respect to the original inhabitants of the area you are visiting by researching the human history of the land.
 You can use the Native Land map to understand the human history of your destination, as well as your home and many other places worldwide.

 In many popular backpacking destinations, such as Yosemite, Yellowstone, and Glacier National Park, Native Americans were murdered and forcibly removed by the United States government, and the landscape was then advertised as a pristine and uninhabited wilderness.
-The very definition of “wilderness” in the Wilderness Act of 1964 also perpetuates the falsehood that these areas were uninhabited: “…an area where the earth and it’s a community of life are untrammeled by man, where man himself is a visitor who does not remain.”
+The very definition of “wilderness” in the Wilderness Act of 1964 also perpetuates the falsehood that these areas were uninhabited: “…an area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.”
 The founding of National Parks and the creation of wilderness areas, coupled with the larger history of dispossession of Native American and Indigenous lands worldwide through genocide and fraudulent treaties, contributes to the erasure of modern-day Indigenous societies.
 It’s important to recognize this is not just a history lesson.
 The cultural and economic impacts of genocide and forced removal remain contemporary issues for Indigenous people.

 One way to acknowledge this history is to use a land or territorial acknowledgment.
 As Chelsea Vowel writes in Beyond Territorial Acknowledgments: